DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Prophet Sid.
 Hearing this name demoness smile disappeared immediately.
-As if forgetting that Kay was even here, she looked into nowhere.
+As if forgetting that Kai was even here, she looked into nowhere.
 And then her beautiful lips spin in monologue.

 "Sid.
 Sid? ...Human....Sword..."